ktomk/pipelines/README.md

 PHP 5.4+.
 A development environment should have PHP 7, this is especially suggested for future releases.

-Installing the [PHP YAML extension][PHP-YAML] is highly recommended as it does greatly improve parsing the pipelines file which is otherwise with a YAML parser that is not very supportive of the file-format.
+Installing the [PHP YAML extension][PHP-YAML] \[PHP-YAML] is highly recommended as it does greatly improve parsing the pipelines file which is otherwise with a YAML parser that is not overly supportive of the file-format.

 ### User Tests